screwdriver-cd/guide/docs/about/contributing/getting-started-developing.md

                 prefix: ""
 ```

-Now, you start the screwdriver backend server and queue service to use redis queue.
+Now, start the Screwdriver backend server and queue service to use Redis queue.

 ```bash